KHMD2000/My-Portfolio./Case study: Olympics dataset/Overview of analysis.md

     To get the probabilities, we create two fields named 'Interval_3_age' and 'percentage_won_age', percentage won is calculated the same way as in the height, and in this case instead of taking an interval of 5 values, 3 were taken (e.g 22-24, all inclusive) ->
 ![Interval_3_age_vs_percentage_won](https://gitlab.com/computational1/my_portfolio/-/blob/main/Case%20study:%20Olympics%20dataset/Images/Visualizations/Interval_3_age_vspercentage_won.png)

-    A pie chart was created using the values from the values of these two fields ->
+    A pie chart was created using the values from these two fields ->
 ![pie_chart_age](https://gitlab.com/computational1/my_portfolio/-/blob/main/Case%20study:%20Olympics%20dataset/Images/Visualizations/probability_of_winning_medals_based_on_age.png)

 ### 3- Weight: